 10. Retain and nurture your staff

 A Gallup survey found that 76% of US workers reported experiencing burnout.
 The report also noted that unfair treatment and unmanageable workloads were the leading causes.

 Territory management can help you spread the work and the opportunities more fairly.
 Reps should no longer be overworked or faced with unachievable targets.
 With some organizations experiencing a 20% turnover in sales staff annually, it is a fail-safe way of improving retention and boosting morale.

 11. Review your territories regularly

-You can't just forget about your territory management plan.
-You have to update it based on changing internal and external factors.
+Internal reorganizations and promotions can also impact your territory alignment.
+You have to update alignments based on changing internal and external factors.
 As a minimum, we suggest annually.

 12. Expand your business